5 Best Strength Training Exercises for Swimmers

 Strength training is a hot-button issue in our sport.

-Misconceptions abound about lifting weights and their role in the pool.
+Misconceptions abound about lifting weights and their role in swimming performance.

 Weight-lifting causes injuries.
 Strength training needs to completely mimic what I am doing in the water.
 Lifting weights will make me too bulky to swim.

-Ultimately, strength training, when done properly and tactically, helps swimmers reduce injury, address muscle imbalances, provides a short-term boost of improvement via post-activation potentiation, and yup, help ‘em swim faster.
+Ultimately, strength training, when done properly and tactically, helps swimmers reduce injury, address muscle imbalances, provide a short-term boost of improvement via post-activation potentiation, and yup, help ‘em swim faster.

 Strength training helps you counter-strengthen muscles that are being overtrained.
 Think about the countless overhead and anterior (front of the body) movements you are doing in the water.